SA-FIND/High-Entropy-Alloy-Discovery/RESEARCH_PROPOSAL.md

 - A live web deployment for interactive exploration.
 - Open-source code ready for extension.

-The primary areas where **collaboration with the research group's PhD students** would be invaluable:
+The primary areas where **collaboration with the research groups, Professors and PhD students** would be invaluable:

 1. **DFT expertise:** Running and interpreting VASP/QE calculations.
 2. **Experimental synthesis:** Access to arc melting equipment and characterization facilities.
-3. **Domain knowledge:** Deep understanding of HEA thermodynamics, phase stability, and mechanical behavior.
+3. **Domain knowledge:** Deep understanding of HEA thermodynamics, phase stability, material selection and quality assurance, computational materials, characterisation, mechanical behavior, etc.
 4. **Publication mentorship:** Guidance on manuscript preparation for high-impact journals.

-In return, this project contributes ML infrastructure, web deployment capabilities, and a novel screening methodology that can be applied to the group's broader research portfolio.
+In return, this project contributes ML infrastructure, web deployment capabilities, and a novel screening methodology that can be applied to a group's broader research portfolio.

 ---